The-JAR-Team/focus-flow-client-offline-backup/README.md

 *Video upload interface with metadata and privacy settings*

 **Supported Features:**
+- choose to which playlist to add
-- Multiple video formats (MP4, AVI, MOV, etc.)
+- add youtube video link
-- Custom thumbnails
-- Privacy controls
 - Automatic processing and optimization

 ### 4. Video Player Features